Israel–South Africa relations: 1950s–1960s: Israeli renunciation of apartheid

+1967–1994

 1967–1987: Strategic cooperation

-In 1967, Israel's victory in the Six-Day War and subsequent occupation of the Sinai and the West Bank alienated it diplomatically from much of the Third World and black Africa, whose nationalist movements began to view Israel as a colonial state.
-At the same time, Israel became the object of admiration among parts of the South African population, particularly among the country's political and military leadership.
+In 1967, Israel's victory in the Six-Day War and subsequent occupation of the Sinai and the West Bank alienated it diplomatically from much of the Third World and Sub-Saharan Africa, whose nationalist movements began to view Israel as a colonial state.
+At the same time, Israel became the object of admiration among parts of the South African white population, particularly among the country's political and military leadership.
 An editorial in Die Burger, then the mouthpiece of the South African NP, declared: "Israel and South Africa... are engaged in a struggle for existence...
 The anti-Western powers have driven Israel and South Africa into a community of interests which had better be utilized than denied."
 The government of John Vorster permitted South African civilian and paramilitary volunteers to travel to Israel, and permitted the expansion of Zionist organising and fundraising inside South Africa.
 Efforts were made, particularly on the South African side, to strengthen trade and commercial contacts, facilitated by an Israeli–South African Friendship League and an Israel–South Africa Trade Association, both established in 1968.
-By April 1971, C.L.
-Sulzburger had observed "a remarkably close if little known partnership" between the countries.
-Yet Israel continued to pursue friendship with black Africa, and, in a final expression of this strategy, in 1971, it offered $2,850 in aid to the Organization of African Unity's fund for liberation movements.
+By April 1971, C. L. Sulzberger had observed "a remarkably close if little known partnership" between the countries.
+Yet Israel continued to pursue friendship with Sub-Saharan Africa, and, in a final expression of this strategy, in 1971, it offered $2,850 in aid to the Organization of African Unity's fund for liberation movements.
 The donation was rejected, but not before it severely irked the South African government.

 The 1973 Yom Kippur War, however, came with "the near-complete collapse of Israel's position in Africa."
 By the end of 1973, all but four African states had severed diplomatic relations with Israel.
-This was partly due to the 1973 oil embargo instituted by the Organization of Petroleum Exporting Countries against Israel's Western partners, which reinforced a new alliance between the Arab and black African states.
+This was partly due to the 1973 oil embargo instituted by the Organization of Petroleum Exporting Countries against Israel's Western partners, which reinforced a new alliance between the Arab and Sub-Saharan African states.
 According to Naomi Chazan, the oil embargo also created a partial rupture in Israel's relations with the West.
 After 1973, Israel sought closer ties with South Africa, a decision which has often been analysed as a pragmatic response to the former's increased international isolation – supported by what journalist Thomas Friedman describes as its newfound "'realpolitik' attitude that Israel has too few friends in the world to be choosey about its partners in trade and arms sales".
 A related but somewhat different interpretation posits a concerted effort to shore up a strategic tripartite alliance between South Africa, Israel, and the United States.
 This arrangement would have supported the American policy of containment in Africa, according to the Economist by allowing the United States to use Israel "as a clandestine conduit to South Africa" amid escalating public and international condemnation of the South African regime.
 The interests of South African Jews also remained an avowed foreign policy concern of the Israeli government.